iamxanderg/rest-api-sandbox/README.md

 # rest-api-sandbox

-A project I created to learn how to build rest APIs using node and MongoDB
+A project I created to learn how to build an APIs library using node, MongoDB and Rest

 ## Contents